 Graduate students must be registered during the semester in which they graduate and must apply for graduation by the deadline published on the LBJ Website.
 There are no exceptions to this policy.
-A student who fails to complete all degree requirements or misses the Professional Report/Thesis submission deadline must register, pay tuition, and apply to graduate the following semester in order to receive the degree.
+A student who fails to complete all degree requirements or misses the graduation application deadline or the Professional Report/Thesis submission deadline must register, pay tuition, and apply to graduate the following semester in order to receive the degree.
 To view UT's graduation application instructions and deadlines, please visit:

-https://gradschool.utexas.edu/academics/graduation/deadlines-and-submission-instructions
+$\underline{https://gradschool.utexas.edu/academics/graduation/deadlines-and-submission-instructions}$